-As previously mentioned, numerous facilitation studies have focused on arid ecosystems (Maestre et al. 2009; Michalet et.
-2014) since global desertification and arid region expansion continue to be a growing issue (Asner and Heidebrecht 2005).
+Global desertification and arid region expansion are critical global change issues (Asner and Heidebrecht 2005).
 Temperature, variability in precipitation, extended drought periods, and radiation are probable factors affecting the function of foundation species (Kogan and Guo 2015; MacDonald 2007; Tattini et al. 2006).
-The changes in the above weather parameters are mainly due to anthropogenic climate change (Gibelin and Déqué 2003), which significantly alters physical and biological systems in all continents (Rosenzweig et al. 2008).
-Despite the interest in effects of climate change on physiology and biology, few of the published literature has focused on effects of anthropogenic factors on animal behaviour and in turn the conservation of biodiversity (Berger-Tal et al. 2016).
-Thus, closing this research gap by examining behavioural-ecological domains such as movement and spatial pattern, forging and vigilance, social organization, and reproductive behaviour (Berger-Tal et al. 2011) against the landscape can provide crucial knowledge for conservation paradigms and frameworks to be developed.
-Weather-driven behavioural plasticity can promote shift in habitat so behavioural regimes can continue to function despite changes in climate (Noonan et al. 2018).
-Knowing the importance of foundational species, I propose that weather patterns can encourage changes in vertebrate behaviour, in turn promoting more interactions with foundational species as deserts continue to grow hotter and arid regions continue to expand.
+The changes in the above weather parameters are primarily due to anthropogenic climate change (Gibelin and Déqué 2003) that significantly modifies physical and biological systems in all continents (Rosenzweig et al. 2008).
+Few studies have focused on the effects of anthropogenic factors on animal behaviour or the conservation of general biodiversity (Berger-Tal et al. 2016).
+Thus, closing this research gap by examining behavioural-ecological domains such as movement and spatial pattern, forging and vigilance, social organization, and reproductive behaviour (Berger-Tal et al. 2011) against the landscape can provide crucial knowledge for conservation paradigms and frameworks.
+What is weather?
+If you want to use, need to define and make the difference between weather and climate clear.
+OR maybe just dump term weather?
+Use micro and macro-climate as the terms and ideas?
+What does the limited lit on this topic usually do?
+Weather-driven behavioural plasticity can promote shifts in habitat so behavioural regimes can continue to function despite changes in climate (Noonan et al. 2018).
+Here, we propose that weather patterns?? can change in vertebrate behaviour and their interactions with foundation plant species in deserts continue to grow hotter and arid regions continue to expand.
+Hmm – ok – at one level I love at another – I am worried people will a. not like weather idea b. say there is loads of lit on animal species and climate-adaptation???
+Is there?
+And c. say that some species use behaviour to manage temperature, like lizards and other poikotherms etc. – and that this is obvious – UNLESS you make it clear that it will be the frequency and extent that they have to i. adapt, ii.
+Change behaviour, and iii.
+There may be limits to their capacity to respond to temps?
+Need a clearer framework here.

-Carrizo Plain National Monument (35.1914° N, 119.7929° W) is the largest remnant ecosystem of the San Joaquin Desert, located in the south-eastern San Louis Obispo Country (Noble et al. 2016).
-The shrub species of the region are important as they are beneficial to many animals living in the region (Lortie et al. 2016).
-The dominant shrub species are Ephedra californica, commonly known as Mormon tea, and Atriplex polycarpa, known as saltbush (Stout et al. 2014).
-The species E. californica is a slow-growing shrub which spreads colonially in hot deserts.
+Carrizo Plain National Monument (35.1914° N, 119.7929° W) is the largest remnant ecosystem of the San Joaquin Desert located in the south-eastern San Louis Obispo Country (Noble et al. 2016).
+The dominant shrub species are Ephedra californica (Mormon tea) and Atriplex polycarpa (saltbush) (Stout et al. 2014).
+The species E. californica is a slow-growing shrub which spreads colonially in hot deserts (citation).
 It is well-adapted to alluvial substrate and shifting sand, generally growing in elevations of 200-1200 m.
 Although severe fires can kill the plant (Anderson 2004), it is fairly resistant to moderate fires with the ability to sprout.
 Ephedra’s high abundance and resilience in this ecosystem makes it the perfect plant to study positive plant-animal interactions.